dev126712/dockerized-three-tier-app/README.md

 | Trigger | push to main branch |The workflow is triggered automatically upon pushing code to the main branch. |
 | Path Filtering | backend/, frontend/, database/, proxy/, .github/workflows/*.yml|Only triggers if files in the service directories or the workflow file itself are modified. |
 | Permissions |contents: read, security-events: write|Required for checkout and writing security scanning results (e.g., Checkov reports) back to GitHub Security.|

-## 3. Workflow Jobs Structure

-The workflow is divided into three main stages, utilizing the needs keyword for dependency management.

 # Stage A: Configuration Security Scans (Checkov)